SwagDevOps/kamaze-project/README.md

 and so on.

-Automation mostly relies on the ``gem`` (and ``gemspec``) standards, most tasks MUST run in a sufficient gem context.
+Automation mostly relies on the ``gem`` (and ``gemspec``) standards, most tasks SHOULD run in a sufficient gem context.

 ## Install

 ```ruby
 gem 'kamaze-project', '~> 1.0'